briatte/riksdag/README.md

 - `photo` -- photo URL, coded as a numeric dummy (0/1); photo URLs are based on profile URLs
 - `uid` -- sponsor unique identifier, composed of `name` and `url`

 Note -- missing constituencies are due to a reform of the constituency system, which merged several constituencies into single ones.
+There are lots of missing constituencies for the legislatures before 2002, 4% (_n_ = 18 constituencies) missing in 2002-2006, and none afterwards.